occipital/django-content-settings/docs/cookbook.md

     paginate_by = content_settings.lazy__POSTS_PER_PAGE # <-- update
 ```

+_I know that you can simply overwrite `get_paginate_by` function, I've just use it to show an idea_

 ### How to test setting change?

 Use `content_settings_context` from `content_settings.context_managers`.

-You can use it as text decorator:
+You can use it as test decorator:

 ```python
 @content_settings_context(TITLE="New Book Store")